Instability results for the logarithmic Sobolev inequality and its application to related inequalities: Introduction

-In particular, if $\alpha=2$, $p=1$, and \eqref{eq:sharpW1} holds, then $t<2$ and $\{\mu_k\}$ is not contained in $\cP_2^M(\R^n)$ for any $M$.
-Thus, it is expected that the sharp exponent of \eqref{eq:W1stab-lsi} would be 2, which is an open problem.
-For $1<p<2$, $W_p$-stability in $\cP_2^M(\R^n)$ is not known yet and it is expected that the sharp exponent would be $\frac{2p}{2-p}$ \end{remark}
+On the other hand, the construction of Lemma~\ref{lem:example} does not give such an example if $\alpha=2$ and $p=1$.
+Thus, it is expected that the sharp exponent in~\eqref{eq:W1stab-lsi} would be 2, which is an open problem.
+For $1<p<2$, $W_p$--stability in $\cP_2^M(\R^n)$ is not known yet.
+It is expected that the sharp exponent would be $\frac{2p}{2-p}$. \end{remark}

+Our instability results for the LSI allow us to compare different probability measure spaces where stability for the LSI holds.
+The following two remarks show that the space $\cP_2^M(\R^n)$ is different from the spaces considered in existing stability results in~\cite{Feo2017a, Indrei2018a}.